 All V Senior girls participate in work experience which involves going into the workplace to get a taste of a career which interests them.
 Girls are encouraged to arrange this themselves, but school can help if necessary.

-We offer a special evening for parents to explain the process and implications of this Futurewise test.
+There is also a parents' information evening to explain the process and implications of this Futurewise test.

 The careers library is situated in the senior school library and contains a large range of materials on a wide variety of careers.
 Prospectuses from universities and colleges are also available as well as UCAS reference books.
 Girls of any age may access the information during study periods or at break and lunchtimes, and may borrow any book with permission.
 Parents are also welcome to use this facility.